katarighe/microverse-capstone-project-1/README.md

 - [🖼️ Project Gallery](#gallery)

 <!-- PROJECT DESCRIPTION -->
-# 📖 Microverse Module 1 Capstone Project<a name="about-project"></a>
+# 📖 Microverse Capstone Project (Module 1)<a name="about-project"></a>

-> This is the First Capstone Project of Microverse, a fictional conference website done with a combination of HTML/CSS/JS langauges, including the use several applications and configurations to keep the project on track.
+> This is the First Capstone Project of Microverse, a fictional conference website done with a combination of HTML/CSS/JS langauges, as well as using web applications and configurations to keep the project functioning.

-Capstone Project 1 is built as part of the 12-month Microverse Full-Stack Development Program.
+Capstone Project (Module 1) is built as part of the 12-month Microverse Full-Stack Development Program.
 The mobile project was first applied in this project, followed by the desktop one.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>
-This capstone project is built using the following sources:
+This capstone project is built using the following items:

 <details>
   <summary>Languages</summary>